Arc the Lad III: Plot

 The final piece of material, the Eternal Flame was located somewhere on North Sularto, but the guild doesn't know its exact location.
-The guild suggest that an amnesia merchant named Chongara (the same as Arc the Lad) knows its location.
-They set to find a cure of his amnesia and find it costs about 1 million gold.
-So they decided to find another way to cure his amnesia.
-Marsia thinks of a way and uses her Land Ax spell to cause a shock to his head, which restores his memory.
+The guild suggest that Chongara, an amnesiac merchant, knows its location.
+In an attempt to cure his amnesia, Marsia uses her Land Ax spell to cause a shock to his head, which restores his memory.
 According to Chongara, the smoking volcano cave on North Sularto is the house of the flame that never sleeps.
 When they reach the heart of the mountain, they found the Eternal flame on top of a mini volcano with unstable reaction that could cause it to erupt and spew hot magma any time.
 Cheryl had an idea of making a lava-hardening gun from the weapon society and something to house the flame to transport.
 When they arrive at the item society, it appears that the mysterious object they found on Forestamore has been fixed and given a propeller and a handle so it could carry at least one person.
 That solves the problem of how they would cross the lake of fire surrounding the flame.
 Meanwhile, as Elnan of the item society works on something to carry the flame, Alec's teams go on a search of a missing material needed to build the gun for hardening lava.
 They found out that Gudan of Gislem know the location of it and set to find him in danger dome.
 Alec agreed to give all his money and items as long as Gudan is willing to tell him where the material is.
 This makes Gudan wonders about the action and he presume that the second of the Great Disaster might happen if they didn't get the calm nut, so he give the information for free.
 They head to Kutao temple in search of the calm nut and found some monsters was holding it.
 After making short work of them, they return to the society village to collect their items of need and head to the lake of fire.
 Upon reaching the shore of the lake, as Lutz uncover the flying object he receive from Elnan, it turns out that the object was actually Diekbeck (what remained of him after the disaster).
 He agrees to help the young ones to save the world.
 After crossing the lake, Lutz climb the volcano as Cheryl use the Stone gun to temporary freeze the lava to protect Lutz.
 After getting the flame, a sudden eruption throw Lutz off the ledge and landed hard in front of his friends.
 Cheryl cry over him and pleaded him not to die, only to find that he was joking on them.
 When they were leaving, Lutz try to find Diekbeck and find him on the lava, unable to move.
 He told him that he was happy to help their cause and ask them to protect the world, but not before he gave them a monster card of himself and christen them "The Brave Ones".